canjs/can-component/docs/helpers.md

 ## Use

-[can-component]'s helper object lets you provide helper functions that are localized to the component's [can-component::template template].
+[can-component]'s helper object lets you provide helper functions that are localized to the component's [can-component::view template].
 The following example uses an `isSelected` helper to render content for selected items.
 Click one of the following libraries to toggle them within the `selected` array.